alex0267/speech-emotion-recognition-modeling/README.md

     - launch with Adam optimizer and SGD with momentum

 - add a tool to help for administrative tasks :
+    - publish a docker image
+    - destroy a docker image✅

     - launch a gcp instance
     - stop a gcp instance
     - destroy a gcp instance
-    - publish a docker image
-    - destroy a docker image

     - launch a training
     - launch an inference

     - launch mlflow server instance
     - stop mlflow server
     - destroy mlflow server instance